I BELIEVE WE ALL HAVE STRENGTH

-I knew I might not survive this event, and I felt an overwhelming sense of sadness as I thought of all the dreams that I had left on as shelf collecting dust, all the things I’d never done…
+I knew I might not survive this event, and I felt an overwhelming sense of sadness as I thought of all the dreams that I had left on a shelf collecting dust, all the things I’d never done…

-Sadness that I had never made a difference.
+I was overwhelmed with sadness that I had never made a difference.

 And I swore to myself that if I survived, things were going to change.

-Eventually my car went head on into a concrete pillar and stopped moving.
+Eventually, my car went head-on into a concrete pillar and stopped moving.